-With that in mind, I'd certainly consider the Sphynix to be public art, and probably the Egyptian pyramids as well.
-After all, whether or not the pyramids were intended to be art, they certainly were meant to be seen by the public (as well, we assume, as by the deities) - and it is certainly possible that they were intended to be both beautiful and a source of inspiration.
+With that in mind, I'd certainly consider the Sphinx to be public art, and probably the Egyptian pyramids as well.
+After all, whether or not the pyramids were intended to be art, they certainly were meant to be seen by the public (as well as, we assume, by the deities), and it is certainly possible that they were intended to be both beautiful and a source of inspiration.
 That said, well, let's just throw the pyramids into the bucket.

 There has been a modern movement dating in particular from the 1970s to create public art that would not only be visible but also appealing to the general public.
 In many cases, these art works have been intended to inspire people to action or to make them feel part of a community.

-A wonderful statue made out of found materials out by the San Francisco Bay in the city of Albany is surely public art (SEE photo to the left).
+A wonderful statue made out of found materials out by the San Francisco Bay in the City of Albany is surely public art (SEE photo to the left).
 It's located in a public park and is accessible to anyone who is willing to walk out there.
-Even other examples are murals painted on freeway overpasses - including those in West Contra Costa County, CA., many of which are the work of John Wehrle in which Hershell West was his assistant.
-These were commissioned by the cities of Richmond and Pinole which points up another angle: much of public art is publicly funded, that is to say, is funded by public entities such as local government.
+Other examples are murals painted on freeway overpasses, including those in West Contra Costa County, California, many of which are the work of John Wehrle assisted by Hershell West.
+These were commissioned by the cities of Richmond and Pinole which points up another angle: much of public art is publicly funded, that is to say, funded by public entities such as local government.

 I also remember the modest-sized wooden sculpture of Snoopy the dog sitting on top of his dog house that someone put up in the mud flats of the San Francisco Bay, near the Bay Bridge.
 Every time there was a big storm, the sculpture would be destroyed by the wind and the waves but within weeks, or even days, there it would appear again, reconstructed by someone with a big heart.

 Moving south from the United States, let's look at public art created in, say, Peru.
-First of all there is the historic public art, including in well-known ancient sites like Manchu Pichu and Nazca (the Nazca lines).
+First of all there is the historic public art, including in well-known ancient sites like Machu Picchu and Nazca (the Nazca lines).
 In addition, the country is full of pyramids.
 Most of these were constructed of adobe and so have not weathered well, but even the remains are still impressive.

-Looking at the contemporary scene, while I was in Lima (Peru's capitol), I observed that murals were plentiful, mostly on the sides of buildings.
-Some appeared to have been painted by professional artists while others are probably the work of the people who live in, or who use, the building - such as a mural with happy-looking children dancing that is painted on the exterior wall of a building which houses a day-care center.
+Looking at the contemporary scene, while I was in Lima (Peru's capital), I observed that murals were plentiful, mostly on the sides of buildings.
+Some appeared to have been painted by professional artists while others are probably the work of the people who live in, or who use, the building, such as a mural with happy-looking children dancing that is painted on the exterior wall of a building which houses a day-care center.